WATERSHED WATCH IN KENTUCKY

 Volunteers - Our statewide nonprofit organization includes hundreds of volunteers who live across Kentucky and give their time to better understand the water quality of our streams, rivers and lakes.

-Board of Directors - An organizing board of representatives from each of the affiliate basin organizations and founding entities meets on a quarterly basis.
+Board of Directors - An organizing board of representatives meets on a quarterly basis.
 The board helps oversee the goals, policies, direction and general activities of the organization and provides financial and technical support to the individual basin programs.

 WWKY Partnerships - We are grateful for support from the following partners.

 WHAT WE DO

 Monitoring - Volunteers can choose a site to monitor or request assistance with finding an ideal location.
-Stream and river sites can be sampled through our Core Sampling Program, and lakes can be sampled through our Lake Monitoring Program.
+Stream and river sites can be sampled through our Core Sampling Program.

 Training - We provide free online and in-person training workshops, typically in the spring, to teach new samplers and recertify existing samplers.

 Equipment - We loan test kits to trained volunteers for their use to test water quality at their chosen sampling location (pH, dissolved oxygen, temperature, conductivity, and Secchi depth in lakes).

-Testing - Volunteers use test kits for field chemistry analysis and collect water samples for lab analysis of bacteria (E. coli) and other water quality indicators.
+Testing - Volunteers use test kits for field chemistry analysis and collect water samples for analysis of bacteria (E. coli) and other water quality indicators.
 Sampling typically occurs three times a year, in May, July, and September.
 Stream habitat and biology are also evaluated in May or June, if desired.

-Laboratory Analysis - Water samples are delivered to certified professional labs for bacteria and other analyses.
+Laboratory Analysis - Water samples can be delivered to certified professional labs for bacteria and other analyses.
 These results are combined with the field chemistry results and added to an online data portal.